 The school's extended school provision has been reintroduced and all teachers and a significant amount of TAs have delivered a club.

-The school has taken part in 36 different sports tournament fixtures against other schools, including a number of football fixtures against local schools.
-The school has also used 2 external providers to put on clubs for skateboarding and cricket.
-Involvement in these clubs was subsidised for disadvantaged children.
-In addition, the school put on 11 different sports and activity clubs this year.
-116 children accessed the clubs, of which 41 qualified for Pupil Premium (35%).
-112 children attended the sports tournaments, of which 46 qualified for Pupil Premium (41%).
+- The school has taken part in sports tournament fixtures against other schools, including a number of football fixtures and cross country fixtures against local schools.
+The school has also used external providers to put on clubs for skateboarding, cricket and BMX.
+Involvement in these clubs was subsidised for disadvantaged children. - o 154 children attended a club in 2022/23 - o 51 of those qualified for Pupil Premium (33.1%) - o 91 of those did not qualify (77.8%)

-The school sent a group of 36 children to an Outward Bound residential trip in November 2021.
+The school sent a group of 34 children to an Outward Bound residential trip in November 2022.
 This trip was subsidised for disadvantaged children by the school to keep costs as low as possible.
-11 children who qualify for Pupil Premium took advantage of this support (making up 31% of the group and 50% of the total number of children in Y5 and 6 who qualify for Pupil Premium who could have gone - 11 from 22).
-A trip has been booked in again for October 2022.
+9 children who qualify for Pupil Premium took advantage of this support (making up 26% of the group and 36% of the total number of children in Y5 and 6 who qualify for Pupil Premium who could have gone - 9 from 25).

-• Beacon counselling has restarted at the school but this has been a significant issue.
-The counselling restarted in May due to shortages in counsellors available to Beacon.
-Currently 4 children are receiving counselling, of which 3 (75%) qualify for Pupil Premium.
-School Early Help/Pastoral staff have met with Manchester's M-Thrive provision.
+- Beacon counselling has restarted at the school but this has been a significant issue.
+The counselling restarted in May 2022 due to shortages in counsellors available to Beacon.
+Last year 7 children received counselling, of which 6 (85.7%) qualified for Pupil Premium. - School Early Help/Pastoral staff have met with Manchester's M-Thrive provision.
 M-Thrive are a resource aimed at supporting children in such a way as to prevent them needing referral to CAMHS (Child and Adolescent Mental Health Services) and supporting them if they ultimately do need to be referred.
+1 child received support from M-Thrive in the 2022/23 academic year and this resulted in a significant improvement a drastic reduction in behaviour incidents and much improved relationships at school.